Asymptomatic testing FAQs (for managers)

-Broadening testing to identify those showing no symptoms will mean finding positive cases more quickly, and break chains of transmission.
+Broadening testing to identify those showing no symptoms will mean finding positive cases more quickly, and will help to break chains of transmission.

-The asymptomatic (symptom-free) targeted testing is being offered to ‘critical workers’, across the borough, who cannot work from home.
+The asymptomatic (symptom-free) targeted testing is being offered to workers across the borough, who cannot work from home.

 Tests are available to people who live or work in the Bolton borough, regardless of their age.
 Children under 16 will need parental consent.